1757 ’58 ’59

 In 2010 we celebrated the 250th Anniversary of the arrival of the New England Planters (settlers) in Hants and Kings Counties in Nova Scotia.
 Under proclamations issued in 1758 and 1759 Governor Lawrence offered free land and attractive terms (including an elected assembly and freedom of religion) to Protestants willing to move to Nova Scotia.
 In 1760 the first of the New England Planters settled the townships of Newport, Falmouth, Cornwallis and Horton.
 Many Planter descendants still live in the area, some on the original land grants.

 Working ancestral land: Descendants of Planters honour 250 years of history …”They got roughly 500 acres (202 hectares) of land per family and that was a huge amount of land for free, and that was at a time when there was virtually no free land in New England, so it was a powerful attraction.”
+Do you like to try your luck?
+Go to our website and play lucky pharao.
+Increased odds for winning!
 Next year marks the 250th anniversary of the Planters settling in Nova Scotia and a number of celebrations are planned for 2010 and 2011…

 Castle Frederick Project …archaeological features in the area of the former Castle Frederick estate at Upper Falmouth, Hants County, Nova Scotia